 Initially, it looked as if mobile was not working out well from a CPA standpoint.
 However, WebMetro identified that mobile users were less informed and prepared to purchase.
 They did not have the benefit of visiting the detailed desktop site in advance and were on the go and in more of a hurry.

 At the end of the day, we manage all of our marketing programs based on cost per acquisition (CPA).
-Our goal is to maximise the ROI from every dollar spent.
+Our goal is to maximize the ROI from every dollar spent.

 An integrated approach to mobile